Shazam69-art/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
 Heart Disease Prediction using Python, XGBoost, and Flask.
 The model predicts heart disease risk based on patient data like age, blood pressure, cholesterol, and more.
 A practical project for healthcare analytics and machine learning deployment.
+Download the zip file to interact with the interface script and set the path for the trained files to use the interface for testing purposes.